Fleance: In Macbeth

 Fleance appears in Shakespeare's Macbeth.
 However, only his childhood is portrayed; the rest of his story, as it is described in Holinshed's Chronicles, does not appear in Shakespeare's play.
 Scholars suggest that Shakespeare does not elaborate on Fleance's life after his escape from Scotland to avoid unnecessary distraction from the story of Macbeth himself.
+In the First Folio, his name is spelled "Fleans" nine times, while "Fleance" only appears four times, but the latter spelling has become standard.

 In Act 1, Macbeth and Banquo meet the Three Witches who foretell that Macbeth will be king and that Banquo "shalt get kings, though thou be none".
 Fleance also briefly appears in the first scene of Act 2, when his father tells him of "cursed thoughts that nature / Gives way to in repose!".
 Macbeth, aware of the threat Banquo and his son pose to his new throne, plans to have them murdered.
 Before Banquo goes travelling, Macbeth asks "Goes Fleance with you?"
 Macbeth sends three men to follow and kill them both, saying "Fleance['s] absence is no less material to me / Than is his father's."
 Macbeth holds a banquet that night and reveals to his wife his fears of what might happen unless Fleance and Banquo are both killed.